UP | HOME

 4. The Normal Curve Principle

-Often times, we can think of about abilities as being a position on a bell curve relative to everybody else, in which case, a high position on the bell curve is simply the result of several small improvements summed together.
+I haven’t finalized a name for this idea, but for now I call it the “the normal curve of resources”.
+Often times, we can think of abilities as being a position on a bell curve relative to everybody else.
+In such cases, a high position on the bell curve is simply the result of several small improvements summed together.

-• The problem with this is that it fails to consider the free market law that I have described.
-If there are many different choices, reason must be used to pick the best one.
+• If there are many different choices, then reason must be used to pick the best one.

 There is a lot of great advice out there, but there is also a lot of bullshit too.